pacs-course/pacs-examples/Examples/src/Parallel/MPI/HelloWorld/README.md

-# Hello World! #
+# MPI Hello World

-The classic "Hello World" program, with MPI flavour.

-## What do I learn here? ##

-The basic tools to start a MPI program.
-No communication among the processes here.
-Each process run independently.

-*Note* Indeed, different runs may produce different outputs, since the order into which the processor write on the standard output is not deterministic.
+This is the classic introductory MPI program.

+Each process starts, discovers:

+- its rank
+- the total number of processes
+- the communicator being used

+and prints a message.

+There is no communication among processes here.
+The example is only meant to show the basic structure of an MPI program and the use of `MPI_Init`, `MPI_Comm_rank`, `MPI_Comm_size`, and `MPI_Finalize`.

+Different runs may print the messages in different orders.
+This is normal.